yambo-code/yambopy/docs/source/tutorial.rst

 `http://henriquemiranda.github.io/excitonwebsite/ <http://henriquemiranda.github.io/excitonwebsite/>`_

 For that, go to the website, and in the ``Excitons`` section select ``absorptionspectra.json`` file using the ``Custom File``.
-You shuold see on the right part the absorption spectra and on the left the representation of the wavefunction in real space.
+You should see on the right part the absorption spectra and on the left the representation of the wavefunction in real space.
 Alternatively you can vizualize the individually generated ``.xsf`` files using xcrysden.

 4. Parallel static screening